What you'll study

 Unruly Subjects: Voices from the Margins

-You will explore a number of key themes within the ever-developing global field of crime fiction, involving literary and non-fiction texts, film and television, and the lived experience of crime.
 Engaging with a key genre within popular culture, you will analyse contemporary society via a number of prismatic themes, or re-framings of the ‘crime scene’: crime and its (social) environment; the status of the murdered body; the mind of the psychopath; crime fiction’s early engagement with LGBTQ+ issues, and with racial discrimination and oppression.

 Voyage Out: Navigating the Language and Literature of the Sea

-An introduction to sea narratives from the eighteenth century to the present day.
+This module introduces you to sea narratives from the eighteenth century to the present day.
 You will engage with a range of fictional and non-fictional representations of seafaring and maritime adventure, and diverse perspectives on the individual’s negotiation of the threshold between land and sea.

 Writing Britain Now